apache/directory-fortress-core/README-LOAD-TESTING.md

 A. Add Users:

-- Adds a batch of users.
-Optionally performs updates and/or role assignments on each entry.
+- Optionally performs updates and/or role assignments on each entry.

 ```bash
 mvn verify -Ploadtest -Dtype=ftAddUser -Dqualifier=A1 -Dverify=true -Dsleep=30 -Dupdate=true -Dou=loadtestu -Drole=jmeterrole
 ```

 This test adds users.
 It uses runtime arguments to define behavior:
- - hostname=foo     <-- optional field useful for distributing the load across servers in a multi-master env, it will override what's in fortress.properties
+ - qualifier=A1     <-- construct userid: hostname + qualifier + counter
- - qualifier=A1     <-- this is used to construct userid: hostname + qualifier + counter
+ - verify=true      <-- read after operation to verify success
- - verify=true      <-- will read after operation to verify success
+ - update=true      <-- edit user's description if set to true
- - update=true      <-- will edit user's description if set to true
+ - sleep=30         <-- sleep this many milliseconds between ops
- - sleep=30         <-- sleep this many millisecones after each op
+ - ou=loadtestu     <-- required attribute on user and must exist in user ou tree prior to test
- - ou=loadtestu     <-- this is a required attribute on user entry and must exist in user ou tree prior to test
+ - role=jmeterrole  <-- optional attribute on user
- - role=jmeterrole  <-- this is an optional attribute on user entry
+- hostname=foo     <-- optional override to fortress.properties.
+For distributing load across servers in a multi-provider env.

 - All but hostname may also be set as properties in [add config](src/test/jmeter/ftAddUser.jmx) or [del config](src/test/jmeter/ftDelUser.jmx) files.

 B. Delete Users: